Have you ever wanted to write a how-to book? Need some advice? Well, you've come to the right place my friend!

 I also following these tips when writing e-books.

-These tips apply to writing all types of how-to books, not only photography books, which is my book specialty.
+These tips apply to writing all types of how-to books, not only photography and photography/travel books.

 1 – Study and know your subject - inside and out.
 Old saying: If you want to become an expert on something, write a book about it.
 Hey! you can even write your own e-book on the subject, which is relatively easy these days.